RedCrafter07/notes-plus/README.md

 # RedNotes Plus

-An SVG note taking application for the desktop users
+An SVG note taking application

 ## What is RedNotes Plus?

-RedNotes plus is my take on a modern, simple and intuitive note taking application for stylus input.
+RedNotes Plus is my take on a modern, simple and intuitive note taking application for stylus input.
 It was primarily developed for my use in classes, but is of course available for any use case imaginable.
+By default, it uses [Catppuccin Mocha](https://github.com/catppuccin/catppuccin) as its color palette, but custom themes are planned soon as well.

+## What was your motivation?

+Apart from being sick that most software not only asks you to pay a subscription but also limits is functionality if you don't pay, I wanted to improve the note taking experience on Windows.
+While there is great note taking software available, many of the ones I tried were paid and didn't fit my expectations in one way or another, which is why I started a journey of making a simple, intuitive yet powerful software for note taking.

 ## Features

-Well, it is work in progress now, so unfortunately none yet.
-I have however finished a decently working version for drawing, so after implementing the eraser, there will be actually usable features coming!
+- 📄 Limited and infinite canvas
+- 🎨 Multiple page styles (to be implemented)
+- ✏️ Pressure-sensitive stylus input
+- 📂 Custom file format

+## Planned features/TODO

+- Canvas panning restrictions
+- Page style
+- General bugfixes
+- Infinite canvas fixes
+- Custom themes
+- Attachment support
+- PNG/JPG/PDF exports
+- Pinch to zoom
+- Differentiate between mouse/touch and stylus
+- Recently opened notes
+- Rich text support
+- Proper, precise eraser
+- UI for tool settings (changing colors, width, etc.)
+- Allow changing toolbar positions
+- Rust rewrite of the SVG generation

 ## License